Join us for Safe In-Person Worship!

 More details about our Sunday worship services:

-Services will last no more than 60 minutes.
+Our services currently last approximately 60 minutes.
 Please help us be good stewards of our time by getting there on time.
 Entry doors will be left open, so you won’t have to touch the door handles, but will be closed a few minutes after the service begins.

 You will be able to enter our worship center through the west side door of the warehouse (closest to George Roy Parkway), and you are asked to exit through the east side door (nearer to I-65).